pt9999/fixlang_minilib/Reference.md

 ```

 #### to_object: Array (String, Json) -> Json;
-Converts an array of keys and values ​​to a JSON object.
+Converts an array of keys and values to a JSON object.

 #### `impl Json: Eq`